Tennessee State Chapter

 In 2017 he began a project to merge his backgrounds in IT and public service by founding a special response team that would respond to large scale weather incidents and disasters where local resources were overwhelmed and specialized assets were in desperate need.

 Russell currently serves as the Founder and Director of StormPoint Emergency Response, a 501c3 not-for-profit organization specializing in search and rescue and incident support with unmanned aircraft systems and other technology resources.
-Through StormPoint’s mission Russell has been able to respond to hundreds of critical incidents with UAS and uses that experience to facilitate training and outreach to public safety agencies all over the country and beyond.
+Through StormPoint’s mission, Russell has been able to respond to hundreds of critical incidents with UAS, and uses that experience to facilitate training and outreach to public safety agencies all over the country and beyond.

-He also serves as a UAS Specialist with Rutherford County Fire Rescue, is a Fire Investigator, and is a founding board member of the Tennessee State Chapter of the Law Enforcement Drone Association.
+He also serves as a UAS Specialist with Rutherford County Fire Rescue, is a Fire Investigator, and is a founding board member and secretary of the Tennessee State Chapter of the Law Enforcement Drone Association.

 Lieutenant Mike Herrick